puish-46/Group-Travel-Itinerary-Planner/README.md

 ---

-## 🔮 Future Enhancements
+##  Future Enhancements

--   💬 **In-App Messaging**: Real-time canvas chat box for crew members to coordinate.
+-    **In-App Messaging**: Real-time canvas chat box for crew members to coordinate.
--   📍 **Map & Route Integration**: Integrate Google Maps or Leaflet API to visually plan routes on the dashboard.
+-    **Map & Route Integration**: Integrate Google Maps or Leaflet API to visually plan routes on the dashboard.
--   🔔 **Real-Time Notifications**: Push notifications for new expense splits, poll creations, or trip updates.
+-    **Real-Time Notifications**: Push notifications for new expense splits, poll creations, or trip updates.
--   📴 **Offline Sync**: Enable service workers to store itineraries offline and sync changes when connection resumes.
+-    **Offline Sync**: Enable service workers to store itineraries offline and sync changes when connection resumes.

 ---

-## 👥 Authors

-Created with ❤️ for travelers, explorers, and adventure squads.